MicrosoftDocs/SupportArticles-docs/support/dynamics-365/customer-service/error-create-chat-widget-social-channel.md

 ## Cause

-These errors occur because though the solutions are already installed in your environment, they need to be activated before you can start using them.
+The solutions for these errors are already installed in your environment, but they must be activated before you can use them.

 ## Resolution

-To resolve this issue, take the steps provided in [Provision Omnichannel for Customer Service](/dynamics365/customer-service/omnichannel-provision-license).
+To resolve this issue, follow the steps provided in [Provision Omnichannel for Customer Service](/dynamics365/customer-service/omnichannel-provision-license).